pritamqu/SSL-ECG/README.md

-# Tensorflow (v1.14.0) implementation for "Self-supervised ECG Representation Learning for Emotion Recognition."
+# Tensorflow (v1.14.0) implementation for "Self-supervised ECG Representation Learning for Emotion Recognition"

 Folllowing are the papers associated with this project: